jh3nd3rs0n/jargyle/src/site/markdown/index.md

     features for clients.
--   A chain of at least two SOCKS server instances can be used to provide secure traffic: a local SOCKS server instance and one or more remote SOCKS server instances.
-Local clients can access the local SOCKS server instance while the routed TCP and UDP traffic between the local SOCKS server instance and the remote SOCKS server instances are layered with SSL/TLS and DTLS respectively.
+-   A chain of at least two SOCKS server instances can be used to provide secure traffic: a local SOCKS server instance and one or more remote SOCKS server instances with the TCP and UDP traffic between the local SOCKS server instance and the remote SOCKS server instances layered with SSL/TLS and DTLS respectively.

 ## Examples